EarthAsylum/eacDoojigger/readme.txt

 Currently, and for the last decade or more, my focus has been on internet-based business software & technology management.

-In developing {eac}Doojigger, and other plugins based on it, I hope to find a small revenue stream to help keep me going.
+In developing {eac}Doojigger, and other plugins based on it, I hope to maintain a small revenue stream to help keep me going.

 To that end, your support is greatly appreciated.
 It will enable me to continue developing quality software and provide support to current and future clients (and to enjoy a cup of coffee occasionally).

-*It's not just a job, it's a hobby, a craft, a passion, an art.*
+*It's not just a job, it's a hobby, a craft, a passion, and an art.*

 Learn more here...
 +   [EarthAsylum Consulting](https://www.earthasylum.com)